Employees who are 21 years of age or over, and employees under 21 years old who are paid at the full adult rate for their occupation.

 Weekly total cash earnings

-Weekly total cash earnings of employees is equal to weekly ordinary time cash earnings plus weekly overtime earnings.
+Weekly total cash earnings of employees is regular wages and salaries in cash and is equal to weekly ordinary time cash earnings plus weekly overtime cash earnings.